Gerda92/adversarial_transfer_factors/README.md

-This is the code used in experiments presented in manuscript Adversarial Attack Vulnerability of Medical Image Analysis Systems: Unexplored Factors published in Medical Image Analysis journal in 2021.
+This is the code used in experiments presented in manuscript Adversarial Attack Vulnerability of Medical Image Analysis Systems: Unexplored Factors soon to be published in Medical Image Analysis journal (year 2021).

 ## Abstract